 Although established decades ago as an educational approach, primarily in higher education, problem based learning is sweeping into the landscape of elementary classrooms.
 And like with any new (or seemingly new) educational initiative, teachers are experiencing the challenges that come with implementing an inquiry (or problem) -based approach in the classroom.

-Today, I’d like to share some challenges and considerations to keep in mind when implementing PBL in the arts classroom.
+Today, I’d like to share some challenges and considerations to keep in mind when implementing PBL in the Arts classroom.
 These are not presented to discourage anyone from exploring problem-based learning, as it can be a very effective educational approach.
 Rather, my goal is to bring to light some things to consider and address as I share some of the challenges that my colleagues and I have faced in our foray into Project Based Learning, as well as to provide some hope for facing these challenges.
 There is power in knowledge and in being prepared to face challenges head-on!

-What is my role in PBL?
+What is my role in PBL in the Arts?

 The other major challenge I experienced in terms of my role as teacher was professional development.
-It was difficult to find resources on implementing problem-based learning in the arts classroom, and while there are examples of PBL in the art and music classroom out there, there were not many that fit the prescribed PBL structure that my district has implemented (presenting the problem, research, vetting solutions, and going to panel).
+It was difficult to find resources on implementing problem-based learning in the arts classroom, and while there are examples of PBL in the Arts and music classroom out there, there were not many that fit the prescribed PBL in the Arts structure that my district has implemented (presenting the problem, research, vetting solutions, and going to panel).
 Create a compilation of resources (I’ve created a LiveBinder of materials), establish a network of other job-alike professionals exploring PBL, and don’t be afraid to step outside of your comfort zone- not every PBL will be what you envision it to be, but students will still be gaining valuable skills and information.

 How do I plan for PBL?